 Survey areas recommended for limited survey by the Archaeological and Historic Architectural Gap Analysis and Assessment were areas with less than 15 percent slope and measuring at least 50 ft wide, but contained partially disturbed soils or indeterminate integrity requiring further investigation to determine archaeological potential (Hutchins-Keim et al. 2018:8).
 For limited survey areas, a 100-ft (30-m) survey interval was employed for STPs across portions of the survey area that could practically be tested.
 In instances where subsurface testing suggested extensive cutting-and-filling or other disturbance, no further work was conducted in these areas.
-If intact subsurface stratigraphy was encountered, the survey interval was decreased to 50 ft (15 m) and standard methods for a Phase I survey were utilized.
+If intact subsurface stratigraphy was encountered, the survey interval was decreased to 50 ft (15 m) and standard methods for full Phase I survey were utilized.
+Thirteen limited survey areas were established, and full Phase I testing was deemed necessary for three.